-Travelling by train can be fun, it’s often faster than going by coach or car and you can watch a film, read a book or have a picnic on the way.
-It is also much more environmentally friendly than driving.
-But train tickets can be expensive, so read on to find out how to get a bargain.
+Travelling by train can be fun, it’s faster than the bus or car and it is also much more environmentally friendly than driving.
+But train tickets can be a more expensive option, so read on to find out how to get a bargain.

 Buying Train Tickets

 If you buy your ticket the same day you travel you are likely to pay the highest price, so it pays to plan ahead!
 Train companies issue a limited number of cheap tickets, so get in there early to get the best prices.
 You can usually book tickets up to 12 weeks before you want to travel.

 Different times, different routes and different train companies will charge different prices.
 You can often reduce costs if you avoid the morning (before 9.30am) or evening rush (between 4.30-6.30pm), or take a slower train.

 To hunt down the bargain prices, look at the National Rail website to see a table of all times and prices, or ask your local rail office to find you the cheapest fare.
 Some companies also offer discounted fares when you book online.